-As a service to students, faculty, and staff we offer presentations over subjects related to grief & loss and suicide awareness & prevention.
+As a service to students, faculty, and staff our clinical intern for Grief & Loss offers presentations over subjects related to grief & loss and suicide awareness & prevention.
 To request a presentation please complete the online form below and we will contact you to schedule your presentation and discuss specific details related to your request.

 - It's Real: College Students and Mental Health

 This presentation, created by the American Foundation for Suicide Prevention, will include a video viewing and short discussion.
 The 17-minute video “conveys that depression and other mental health conditions are real illnesses that can be managed through specific treatments and interventions.
 It encourages students to be mindful of the state of their mental health, to acknowledge and recognize when they are struggling, and to take steps to seek help.”

 What is “mental health” anyways?
 For many of us, this topic feels vague and nebulous.
 This presentation takes you through what mental health care looks like on a practical level and gives an in-depth view of counseling from a counselor-in-training.

 - Talk Saves Lives: An Introduction to Suicide Prevention

 This presentation, created by the American Foundation for Suicide Prevention, covers the general scope of suicide, the research on prevention, and what people can do to fight suicide.
 Participants will learn common risk factors and warning signs associated with suicide, and how to keep themselves and others safe.